Sylius/ShopApiPlugin/doc/Cookbook.md

 ### Serializer
 The Serializer is the interface between the view object that the Shop Api defines and the the response that Symfony generates.
 By default the Serializer is configured to deliver two kinds of formats: **json and xml**, json is the preferred way.

-When rendering a View with the ViewHandler, it will only serialize properties of the view object which are not null.
-If you want to render some properties only on a certain endpoint, then you need to define a Serialization-Group.
+When rendering a View with the ViewHandler, **it will only serialize properties of the view object which are not null**.
+If you want to render some properties only on a certain endpoint, then you need to define a Serialization group.
 This can be done in a yaml file in the `src/Resources/config/serializer/` folder.
 More information on how to configure the serializer can be found on the [serializer bundle's page](https://jmsyst.com/libs/serializer)

 ## Extending Shop Api